DanialHanif/ao/readme.md

 #### Github Releases

-Head to the [releases](https://github.com/klaussinani/ao/releases/latest) page and download the appropriate installer for your system.
+Head to the [releases](https://github.com/danialhanif/ao/releases/latest) page and download the appropriate installer for your system.

-#### Snapcraft

-Ubuntu Linux users can directly install through [`Snapcraft`](https://snapcraft.io/ao) `snap install ao`

-#### Homebrew

-Macos users can directly install through [`Homebrew Cask`](https://caskroom.github.io/) `brew cask install ao`

-#### Note

-The version available on `Homebrew Cask` may not be the latest, since unlike `Snapcraft`, it is not offically maintained.
-If that is the case, please consider downloading directly from the [Github releases](https://github.com/klaussinani/ao/releases/latest) page.

 ## Features

-Visit the project [homepage](https://klaussinani.github.io/ao) to view all features in detail.
+Visit the original project [homepage](https://klaussinani.github.io/ao) to view all features in detail.

 - Auto Night Mode - Press <kbd>Cmd/Ctrl</kbd> <kbd>Alt</kbd> <kbd>N</kbd> to allow Tusk to adjust to your environment.
 - Black Theme - Activate it by pressing <kbd>Cmd/Ctrl</kbd> <kbd>B</kbd>